| |

 Want a great luxury hotel option?

-There are plenty of amazing luxury hotel options along Haeundae Beach.
+There are plenty of fantastic luxury hotel options along Haeundae Beach.

-Paradise Hotel Busan is popular with locals not only for its incredible infinity pool but also for its great location on the beach and 5* services.
+Paradise Hotel Busan is popular with locals for its incredible infinity pool, excellent beach location, and 5* services.
 See prices here!

-Grand Josun Busan is another great option.
+Grand Josun Busan is another excellent option.
 The beachfront hotel boasts an array of amenities, including an outdoor swimming pool, a fully equipped gym, and a steam room.

-If you are traveling with kids, you can take advantage of the dedicated kids’ floor.
+You can take advantage of the dedicated kids’ floor when traveling with kids.

-The hotel offers a unique beachfront experience with plenty of activities and attractions for all ages.
-Be it taking a dip in the pool, relaxing at the sauna, or jogging along the beachside.
+The hotel offers a unique beachfront experience with many activities and attractions for all ages.
+Take a dip in the pool, relax in the sauna, or jog along the beachside.
 See availability and prices here!

 Want to stay in the middle of the city so you can see it all?